BiKodes/BiKodes/README.md

 I am a software and finance engineer who thrives on solving complex problems and continuously learning new skills.
 I enjoy reading and tackling puzzles to sharpen my analytical thinking.

-🌱 Currently, I am expanding my technical expertise by studying Programming in C by K & R2.<be>
+🌱 I am currently deepening my technical expertise by studying **The C Programming Language by Kernighan and Ritchie.**<be>

 📝 I consistently publish articles on [Dev.to](https://dev.to/bikodes) and [LinkedIn.](https://www.linkedin.com/pulse/ledgers-lament-woeful-misfortune-impoverished-biko-steven/)